Beyond GPS: Navigating India’s Urban Canyons with ORB-SLAM3 and ROS2

 AppliedKaos Tip: If a drone flies a frequent delivery corridor in Bangalore, it doesn't need to re-calculate the environment every time.
 It simply loads the saved map, performs Relocalization, and flies with significantly lower computational overhead.

-3. Hardware Recommendations (Affiliate Ready)
+3. Hardware Recommendations

 To run these pipelines in real-time, you need edge AI power.
 We recommend: